lcdb/lcdb-workflows/README.md

 **Minimal test:** Assumes environment `lcdb-workflows-$USER-env` exists and data have been downloaded.
 If you're on an interactive node, all your allocated cores will be used.
-This is the version you'll probably use the most when devleoping a new wrapper or rule or workflow.
+This is the version you'll probably use the most when developing a new wrapper or rule or workflow.

 ```bash
 test/run_test.py workflows/mapping/Snakefile